M1CR0H4CK3R/Digimon-Story-Cyber-Sleuth-Complete-Edition-Switch-Save-Editor/README.md

 Also thanks to DrummerIX on FearLess Cheat Engine for the cheat table that I cross-referenced and segamot and dd777 for updating it with more stats.

+Big thanks to digidb.io from which I got all the Digimon portraits.

 Finally, shoutouts to Snodeca for her Dream Team save editor that I referenced when making this one!